 One of the most efficient and deadly drones popularly known as Predator was manufactured by the General Atomics Aeronautical Systems Corporation based in the United States.
-The Predator is a provision fighter designed with the performance that allows it to last longer and achieve higher altitudes when surveillance than its then competitors in the market.
+The Predator is a provision fighter designed with a performance that allows it to last longer and achieve higher altitudes when surveillance than its then competitors in the market.

 The first prototype was made in 2001 when the first flight was made.
-The predator was primarily designed for reconnaissance and surveillance, greatly aided by the highly developed technology of various sensors implemented inside the aircraft, such as a thermographic camera for night-vision.
+The predator was primarily designed for reconnaissance and surveillance, greatly aided by the highly developed technology of various sensors implemented inside the aircraft, such as a thermographic camera for night vision.

 5. Northrop Grumman X-47B

 The X-47B UCAS-D is currently one of the most modern and technologically advanced combat drones in the world of military drone technology.
 It was subjected to various tests before being put into operation in 2019.
 The X-47B is a drone with an autonomous control function without a repatriate, powered by a jet engine that provides it with top performance.

 The first successful test flight took place in February 2011 at Edwards Air Force Base in California, USA.
 The X-47B technology development program initially cost $636 million, but the program’s budget increased to approximately $813 million due to additional demonstrations.